clueboard/milc/README.md

 the functionality MILC provides and then some.
 If you're looking for an MVC framework for your tool this is the one to pick.

-If you are looking for an MVC framework MILC probably isn't want you want.
+If you are looking for an MVC framework MILC probably isn't what you want.
 Use Cement instead.

 ### Cliar